This blog post can also be found on our Coronavirus Resource Center.

-- Protect a director from being investigated
+- Protect officers or directors from being investigated

 A resignation might provide immediate relief in the short term.
 However, looking at the big picture, many directors and officers would be better off staying involved so that they can steer the company in as good a direction as possible, notwithstanding that you will be sailing in some especially rocky shoals.

 During these times, there are two main ways a board can help both the company and itself.

 1. Start Planning for Insolvency Sooner Rather than Later

 First, start planning for insolvency sooner than later.
 It can be tough to get this process started in part because no one wants to “give up” too soon.
 However, a common mistake boards make is failing to realize how much money—which is to say cash—is required to get through a bankruptcy proceeding well.

 To be sure, bankruptcy usually means creditors will not be fully paid, but be aware that bankruptcy counsel will not engage with you if you do not have enough cash to pay them up front.
 Other needed advisors may have similar policies.

 If nothing else, a board should consider hiring experienced bankruptcy counsel to consult with on the cost and timeline of a potential bankruptcy.
 This attorney can also provide the board with important clarifications about fiduciary duty issues.